jonshiach/graphics-notes/_pages/03_textures.md

 The `GL_TEXTURE_MIN_FILTER` and `GL_TEXTURE_MAG_FILTER` arguments refer to **minification** and **magnification**.
 Minification is where the texture is larger than the polygon it is being mapped to so a fragment covers multiple textels.
 Magnification is the opposite where the texture is smaller than the polygon so that a single textel takes up multiple fragments.
 We can set different interpolation for magnification and minification.

 To demonstrate the affects of minification lets use a low resolution texture.
-Change the `path` variable to the following.
+Change the `path` variable to the following

 ```cpp
 // Load texture image from file
 const char *path = "../assets/mario_small.png";
 ```

+and change the $(u, v)$ co-ordinates back so that the texture fills the rectangle.
 Compile and run the program and you should see the image shown in {numref}`GL_NEAREST-figure`.

 ```{figure} ../_images/03_GL_NEAREST.png
 :width: 500